Moesif/moesif-rails5-example/README.md

 6. To run: `$ bin/rails server`

-7. To see a list of routes that you can run test against run `$ rake routes`, and send some requests to some of the routes and verify that the api calls is captured in your Moesif account.
+7. To see a list of routes that you can run test against run `$ rake routes`, and send some requests to some of the routes and verify that the API calls are captured in your Moesif account.